|Nutritional Guidelines (per serving)|

 - Garnish: Paprika for sprinkling tops

 - These muffins can be frozen.
-Store muffins in airtight bags to prevent freezer burn. remove muffins from freezer as needed and let thaw before eating or warm them in the oven or microwave.
+Store the muffins in airtight bags to prevent freezer burn.
+Remove the muffins from the freezer as needed.
+Let them thaw before eating or warm them in the oven or microwave.

 - Buy baking powder in small quantities if you do not bake a lot.
-Baking powder looses its potency over time.
+Baking powder loses its potency over time.

 - Use a spoon to get muffins out of the tin cups.
 If the muffins stick to the tin, run a butter knife along the sides of the muffins.

 - Never mix muffin batter until smooth.
 You want to mix the muffin batter until the flour is wet, but there are still lumps in the batter.

 - Store flour properly to keep it from spoiling.